grandq33769/ResearchPaper-Summary/Measuring Catastrophic Forgetting in Neural Networks.md

 - The second hidden layer (FEL-layer) has a higher capacity than the first fully-connected layer, but the weights are sparse and remain fixed through training.

 ## Reason of occuring  catastrophic forgetting
-`Catastrophic forgetting in neural networks occurs because of the stability-plasticity dilemma`
+`Catastrophic forgetting in neural networks occurs because of the stability-plasticity dilemma.`

 ## Approaches of solving catastrophic forgetting
 1. To try to keep new and old representations separate, which can be done using distributed models, regularization, and ensembling.